OCA/rma/crm_rma_stock_location/README.rst

 RMA Stock Location
 ==================

 Allow the user to know how much for a product is available 'On Hand' and how much is virtually (expected to be) available for RMA locations.
 Adding for the different product views (Tree, Form and Kanban) information about it.

 Both quantities are computed and includes its children locations.

 It is useful use it as a quick snapshot for RMA from product perspective.

+It also adds the following location on warehouses :

+ * Loss
+ * Refurbish

+Various wizards on incoming deliveries that allow you to move your goods easily in those new locations from a done reception.

+Using this module make the logistic flow of return a bit more complex:

+ * Returning product goes into RMA location with a incoming shipment
+ * From the incoming shipment, forward them to another places (stock, loss, refurbish)

 Installation
 ============